 - Excellent interpersonal skills both in person and by phone, with high professionalism

-- Proficient using the latest versions of Microsoft Word, Excel, PowerPoint, Access, and mail merges; email and web searches
+- Proficiency using the latest versions of Microsoft Word, Excel, PowerPoint, Access, and mail merges, email and web searches

 - Background in fields of Journalism, Social Sciences, Law, Public Policy, International Relations, Marketing, Communications, Business or related disciplines preferred

-- Proficiency in languages other than English is an advantage
+- Proficiency in one of the UN languages other than English is an advantage.

 How to Apply